VOLUNTEER BACKGROUND CHECK INFORMATION

 We ask all people who would like to work directly with girls on an ongoing basis, including troop leaders and assistant troop leaders, and/or serve as troop or service unit product sales managers to undergo a background check.
 Some other volunteer positions may also require a background check, which would be noted in the qualifications section of the position description.

 What is required?

-Use this case sensitive password: cus0socf to use the online option.
-Click on
+Use this case sensitive GOOD DEED code: fp4f7d7 when using the online option.

 How will the information be used?